MohEsmail143/coach-ai/README.md

 flutter pub get
 ```

+3. For Windows machines, execute `install.bat` at the root of your project to automatically download and place binaries related to the plugin `tflite_flutter` at appropriate folders.

-3. Set up Firebase authentication in your project by following the instructions in the [Firebase documentation](https://firebase.google.com/docs/flutter/setup).
+4. Set up Firebase authentication in your project by following the instructions in the [Firebase documentation](https://firebase.google.com/docs/flutter/setup).

-4. Launch the app on an emulator or a physical device:
+5. Launch the app on an emulator or a physical device:

 ```bash
 flutter run